h2oai/h2o-3/h2o-docs/src/product/data-munging/splitting-datasets.rst

 This example shows how to split a single dataset into two datasets, one used for training and the other used for testing.

 Note that when splitting frames, H2O does not give an exact split.
 It's designed to be efficient on big data using a probabilistic splitting method rather than an exact split.
 For example, when specifying a 0.75/0.25 split, H2O will produce a test/train split with an expected value of 0.75/0.25 rather than exactly 0.75/0.25.
-On small datasets, the sizes of the resulting splits will deviate from the expected value more than on big data, where they will be very close to exact.
+On big data, the sizes of the resulting splits will deviate from the expected value more than on snall datasets, where they will be very close to exact.

 .. example-code::
    .. code-block:: r